mdn/content/files/en-us/web/http/status/303/index.md

 - [Redirections in HTTP](/en-US/docs/Web/HTTP/Redirections)
 - [HTTP response status codes](/en-US/docs/Web/HTTP/Status)
 - {{HTTPStatus("302", "302 Found")}}, a temporary redirect
-- {{HTTPStatus("307", "307 Temporary Redirect")}}, a temporary redirect
-  where the method used never changes.
+- {{HTTPStatus("307", "307 Temporary Redirect")}}, a temporary redirect where the request method is not modified